Bathtor/mellon/README.md

 ## Tracking
 In order to get an idea of the usage of website, we use [Simple Analytics](https://simpleanalytics.com/).
 It is a very transparent traffic analyser, that respects browser's "do not track" flag.
 If that is still a dealbreaker for you, simply prohibit the loading of anything from `https://sa.lkroll.com` in your browser, and absolutely nothing will be tracked in any way.

+## License

+Mellon 2.x is licensed under the terms of the MIT license.